gabrielgrover/improved-octo-spoon/Blog/blogs/blog_2/blog.md

 This is the first example of my favorite new NextJS feature.
 Notice the call to `list_blogs`.
 Since this component is under the `app` directory `NextJS` assumes it is a server component.
 This gives the ability to `await` a async function call in the body of a function component.
 Before we would have to probably export a `getStaticProps` function if we were using NextJS, and if we were using a client side frame work we would need to use a mixture of `React.useEffect` and `React.useState`.
 Another important thing to notice/remember is that `list_blogs` is reading the filesystem on the `server`.
 In `NextJS` we can now seemlessly write logic that fetches data on the server.
 Again, no need for `getStaticProps`.
 The logic can happen inside the function component definition.
 In this case, the definition of the `Thoughts` component.

-The `ThoughtTile` component in the above code is where the link to than actual blog page is handled.
+The `ThoughtTile` component in the above code is where the link to the actual blog page is handled.

 ```typescript
 import Link from "next/link";